garyunyoung/portfolio/README.md

 General
 [ ] Add project images
 [ ] Update copy
+[ ] Add titles to socials in the mobile nav
+[ ] Add socials to desktop nav
 [ ] Link up-to-date resume
 [ ] Update mobile nav styling
 [ ] Remove p5.js or find another use for it